Table of Contents

 Authentication and authorization flow

-Authentication and authorization are implemented as specified in OAuth 2.0 Authorization Code Grant flow RFC 6749.
+Authentication and authorization is implemented as specified in OAuth 2.0 Authorization Code Grant flow RFC 6749.

 The essential prerequisities for setting up the authorization flow for TPP applications are the following: